debitoor/node-rate-limiter-redis/README.md

 # Benchmark

-You can run benchmark performance and compare results with [node-ratelimiter](https://github.com/tj/node-ratelimiter)
+You can benchmark performance and compare results with [node-ratelimiter](https://github.com/tj/node-ratelimiter)

 #### Linux/MacOS
 ```